Difference Between Data Analysis and Data Analytics

 1. Prescriptive Analytics – Suggests actionable strategies based on predictive insights (e.g., recommending personalized offers to customers).

-Example of Data Analytics in Business and Industries
+Example of Data Analytics:

 A health care organization utilizes predictive analytics to predict disease epidemics by cross-examining patient histories, external conditions, and historical patterns.
 This helps prepare resources in advance, maximize medical staff utilization, and enhance patient health.

-Comparison Table: Data Analysis vs. Data Analytics
+Comparison of Data Analysis and Data Analytics

 Data Analysis vs. Data Analytics